 3. Targets

-Target 1: Empower government agencies to mitigate the challenges of the Information Society.
-By 2020, all countries should empower the government agency(ies) in charge of ICT regulation to adopt and effectively enforce relevant regulations.

-Target 2: Make broadband policy universal.
-By 2020, all countries should have a national broadband plan or strategy or include broadband in their Universal Access/Service Definitions.
+Target 1: Make broadband policy universal.
+All countries are encouraged to have a national broadband plan or strategy or include broadband in their Universal Access/Service Definitions.

-Target 3: Boost the competitiveness of broadband markets.
-By 2020, all countries should have effective competition in the main broadband market segments (mobile, DSL, cable modem, fixed wireless, leased lines, Internet services, international gateways and Voice over IP (VoIP).
+Target 2: Boost the competitiveness of broadband markets.
+All stakeholders are encouraged to have effective competition in the main broadband market segments (mobile, DSL, cable modem, fixed wireless, leased lines, Internet services, international gateways and Voice over IP (VoIP).

 Annex: Zero Draft Stakeholder Contributions